Myrta Lockett Avary

-Myrta Lockett Avary (December 7, 1857 – February 14, 1946) was an American white supremacist writer and journalist.
+Myrta Lockett Avary (December 7, 1857 – February 14, 1946) was an American writer and journalist.
 Her books include Dixie After the War (1906), The Recollections of Alexander H. Stephens (1910) and Uncle Remus and the Wren's Nest (1913).
 She died on February 14, 1946, in Atlanta.

 Life

 Myrta Lockett was born in Halifax County, Virginia on December 7, 1857.
 She was born to Harwood and Augusta Lockett.
 She married Georgian physician James Corbin Avary in 1884 and moved to Atlanta, Georgia.
 They had a son who died in infancy.

 In Atlanta, Avary wrote for multiple publications, including the Atlanta Journal, Atlanta Constitution, and Atlanta Georgian.
 In 1880, she moved with Dr. Avary to New York and they separated in 1911.
 Avary wrote for more publications there, such as the Christian Herald.

 In 1908, she returned to Atlanta, and continued working in journalism.
 She died on February 14, 1946, in Atlanta.

 Avary was engaged in charity work at home, but also in India, China, and Cuba.